Zack-Tillotson/photo-fight/README.md

 # Photo Fight
 Zack Tillotson

-Alpha/Beta photo contest framework, swipe left for more examples of group A and right for more B.
+Alpha/Beta photo contest appliction, swipe left for more examples of group A and right for more B.

 ## Usage

-1. Implement data source endpoints.
+1. Implement data source endpoints or hardcode into app/assets/data.json.
-2. On HTML page include Javascript library.
-3. On HTML page call $('<selector>').photoFight()

 ## Questions?